kjplor/BattleForSulariaOctgn/README.md

 # BattleForSulariaOctgn
-an implementation of Battle for Sularia on OTCGN
+an implementation of Battle for Sularia on OCTGN